Efficiency begins with our fees.

 While seemingly modest in any given year, your savings compound over the years to become serious money.
 As the chart below demonstrates, our lower costs deliver an additional $50,000 to nearly $160,000 over 30 years on an initial investment of $100,000, versus our peers [assuming 6% gross returns in a tax-advantaged account (e.g. individual retirement account) for all advisors].

 Every dollar, or hundreds of thousands of dollars, you don't pay in fees is a dollar added to your investment returns:

 $100,000 Invested with Advisors for 30 Years, by Custodian (assuming 6% gross returns for all advisors, including AlphaGlider)

 a) Assumes client assets are in a tax-advantaged account (e.g. individual retirement account).

-b) AlphaGlider fund management fee is for the highest cost AlphaGlider strategy, as of December 31, 2018, and is subject to change without notice.
+b) AlphaGlider fund management fee is for the AlphaGlider Global Balanced Strategy (AG-B), as of May 31, 2019, and is subject to change without notice.

 c) This is a hypothetical example that is demonstrating a mathematical principle.
 It does not illustrate any investment products and does not show past or future performance of any specific investment.
 Investing involves risk, including loss of principal.

 Custodian fees are the third form of fees that AlphaGlider clients pay.
 As the name implies, custodian fees are paid to the custodian of your accounts.